 Specifically, what the CDC’s own data showed was that women who received an inactivated influenza vaccine during the study period, from 2010 to 2012, had twice the risk of spontaneous abortion within twenty-eight days of receipt than women who did not receive a flu shot.
 Looking just at the 2010 – 2011 season, vaccinated women had a 3.7 times greater risk of having a spontaneous abortion.
 However, neither of these findings were statistically significant, meaning that the perceived higher risk could very well be just due to chance.

-To summarize, the CDC researchers found that pregnant women vaccinated with a pH1N1-containing flu shot who had also been vaccinated with a pH1N1-containing flu shot in the prior year were nearly eight times as likely to have a miscarriage, and this finding cannot be dismissed as merely coincidental.
+To summarize, the CDC researchers found that pregnant women vaccinated two years in a row with pH1N1-containing flu shots were nearly eight times as likely to have a miscarriage, and this finding cannot be dismissed as merely coincidental.

 As the authors of this observational study noted, their data do not prove that the cause of the higher rate of miscarriage among vaccinated women was the influenza vaccine.
 There might be some other variable that could explain this, such as some unhealthy behavior more common among women who choose to get vaccinated during pregnancy than those who avoid doing so.
 Nevertheless, it is certainly an alarming finding for which the study authors offered no other obvious explanation.
 Certainly, the public should be made aware of this science so as to be able to make in informed choice.

 Yet on the CDC’s webpage “Pregnant Women & Influenza (Flu)”, the same page where the agency says there’s “a lot of evidence” that its safe for pregnant women to get a flu shot and urges them strongly to do so, there is no mention that some versions of the vaccine contain the mercury-based preservative thimerosal and no mention of the concerns about a found association between vaccination and an increased risk of miscarriage.